theblockstalk/eosio-contracts/governance/README.md

 - maintain full compatibility with other EOSIO blockchains as core node parameters and block consensus does not need to change
 - synchronize changes to the rules of engagement instantly accross the network (hard forks are much less needed, reducing administration and costs of governance upgrades)

-## Scope
+## Governance Scope

 Most of the practical rules of an EOSIO blockchain are defined in it's system contracts.

 The "eosio" contract defines the following rules:

 - Consensus
-- Account
+- Account allocation and names
---- allocation
---- names
---- Permissions and key management
+- Permissions and key management
 - Resource allocation (CPU, NET and RAM)
 - Block producer rewards and funding management
 - Contract deploy/upgrading